pkandathil/curl-multi-exec/readme.md

-# Parallel Curl requests
+# Non-blocking network Curl requests in PHP

 ## What is this project?
-The purpose of this project is to show how multiple curl requests can be run in parallel to reduce latency of a request
+The purpose of this project is to show how multiple curl requests can be run in a non-blocking manner.
+This reduces the latency for a page load.

 ## Installation